-HydroGEN is a consortium of six U.S. Department of Energy (DOE) national laboratories that will address advanced water splitting materials challenges by making unique, world-class national lab capabilities in photoelectrochemical, solar thermochemical, and low- and high-temperature electrolytic water splitting more accessible to academia, industry, and other national labs.
+HydroGEN is a consortium of five U.S. Department of Energy (DOE) national laboratories that will address advanced water splitting materials challenges by making unique, world-class national lab capabilities in photoelectrochemical, solar thermochemical, and low- and high-temperature electrolytic water splitting more accessible to academia, industry, and other national labs.
 HydroGEN is part of the DOE Energy Materials Network (EMN) and is funded by DOE’s Hydrogen and Fuel Cell Technologies Office.

 HydroGEN offers a suite of unique capabilities in the photoelectrochemical, solar thermochemical, low-temperature electrolytic, and high-temperature electrolytic water splitting pathways.

 Furthermore, HydroGEN has the technical expertise and understands the issues related to these advanced water splitting materials.
 Partners can leverage capabilities and expertise in these areas:

 Tom Jaramillo, principal investigator on a HydroGEN seedling project, talks about how the capabilities and expertise of the HydroGEN Advanced Water Splitting Materials consortium can help researchers working on hydrogen technologies.